Dave-team/Knowledge-base/Project management.md

 ## Kanban
 Kanban is an agile methodology – things are separated by Backlog – In Progress and Done.
 It is about doing incremental development but unlike scrum, it focused on less meetings and less on deadlines.
 The Kanban cards should be users stories with a checklist to sign things off.
 The cards are ordered in terms of priority

+## Email templates
+Thanks for your time earlier this week - just sharing recap of what we agreed & then some key actions:

+What I believe we agreed...
+- Exit survey should help us understand what marketing activity brought the customer back to place that specific order
+- This order-level data can then be fed into attribution model, with a view that it will likely reduce the amount of existing orders attributed to 'Direct'
+- We can explore adding a new post-purchase survey into customer journey to understand who they were buying their most recent order for

+Follow Up Actions
+- Propose the complete set of answers that we'll ask, the chosen question & which attribution bucket the answers belong to (SA - w/c 14th Dec)
+- Put in time with Tech to discuss implementation for Q1 & align on how we can future proof this data (SA/WH - w/c 14 or 21 Dec)
+- Find out from Tech if we can 'hide' some of the existing survey answers for New Customers (SA)
+- Update copy for answers of existing survey to be more uniform (SA)
+- Discuss other survey options for post-purchase flow to help with commercial insight (GF & LH)

+Let me know if I've missed off anything.